UQ-PAC/BASIL/docs/il-cfg.md

 and `CallReturn` are not inherently present in the IL.

 In code we have a set of Calls, and Gotos present in the IL; these form the edges.
 Then all vertices in the CFG store a list of references to their set of incoming and outgoing edges.
+In a sense the 'id's in the formulation above become the JVM object IDs.

-Specifically this means
+Specifically this means we store

     Statement:
         - reference to parent block